Car dashboard lights explained: what shouldn’t be ignored?

 Key not in the vehicle light

-Keyless vehicles require keys to be inside of a car to start the engine.
-However, if you enter an unlocked car without keys you will not be able to start the motor – instead, you’ll likely see this icon.
-It reminds you that there are no issues with a car, you just simply forgot your key.
+However, if you enter an unlocked car without keys, you will not be able to start the motor – instead, you'll likely see this icon.
+It tells you that there are no issues with a car, you just simply forgot your key.

 Glow plug indicator light